petrizhang/crisp/README.md

 ![std](https://img.shields.io/badge/c++->=11-blue.svg)

 ## About Crisp
+You may have been told that **C++ templates are Turing-complete**.
+It means you could do anything that a general programming language can do with C++ **template meta-programming** at **compile time**.

+Yes, C++ templates are powerful enough to build arbitrarily complex programs.
+But the tedious syntax and obscure semantic of C++ templates prevent people to do such thing.

+Now, Crisp brings a **convenient, flexible and elegant** way for people to play with C++ template meta-programming and build compile time programs.

-Crisp is a lisp-like and Turing-complete DSL built upon C++ templates.
+In short, Crisp is a lisp-like and Turing-complete DSL built upon C++ templates.
-Users could consider Crisp as a lisp interpreter that interprets lisp programs at C++ compile time.
+It could be considered as a interpreter that interprets lisp programs at C++ compile time.

-With Crisp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates.

-Just like lisp, Crisp is a simple but powerful functional programming language.
-The core features of Crisp
+Crisp is a simple but powerful functional programming language.
+The core features of Crisp include:
-include:

 - [x] **Variable**
 - [x] **Lambda**